Presented by Comunidad Latina de Vashon, Greater Cleveland Congregations, and the Union of Concerned Scientists

 “Emergency Use Authorization for Vaccines Explained” by the FDA.
 This website details the steps taken by the FDA to make sure COVID-19 vaccines are safe and that they work.

 Union of Concerned Scientists blog series on COVID-19.
-We especially recommend posts that examine the science of vaccine development, the complex scientific and ethical issues surrounding who gets the vaccine first, and the quandary of vaccine trials for African Americans.
+We especially recommend posts that examine the science of vaccine development, the complex scientific and ethical issues surrounding who gets the vaccine first, and the quandary of vaccine trials for Black Americans.

 Because vaccine distribution is controlled at the state and local level, we recommend you look to your state or county health department’s website to learn when and where you will be able to get vaccinated.